nishtala/hipster/README.md

 1) Please briefly describe what do you want to use Hipster for?
 What is the purpose of your experiments?
-Without understanding what you want to see, it is hard to recommend the best use of Clavis for your task.
+Without understanding what you want to see, it is hard to recommend the best use of Hipster for your task.
 Also, please elaborate a little bit on the workload you are using in your tests (what apps, what is their CPU usage, etc.).

 2) Please indicate what Hipster version you're using, and send the output file from